Revisiting Active Speaker Detection: An In-the-Wild Benchmark for Generalization and Robustness: Experiments

 \subsection{Training ASD Models on \datasetname{}}

-We benchmark a range of representative active speaker detection (ASD) models on \datasetname{}, including early multi-stage architectures such as ASDNet~\cite{kopuklu2021design} and ASC~\cite{alcazar2020active}, as well as recent end-to-end and contrastive learning approaches like TalkNet~\cite{tao2021someone}, LoCoNet~\cite{wang2024loconet}, and TalkNCE~\cite{jung2024talknce}.
-All models are trained from scratch on the \datasetname{} training split and evaluated on its held-out test set using mean average precision (mAP).
+We benchmark a range of representative active speaker detection (ASD) models on \datasetname{}, including multi-stage architectures such as ASDNet~\cite{kopuklu2021design} and ASC~\cite{alcazar2020active}, and end-to-end and contrastive learning approaches like TalkNet~\cite{tao2021someone}, LoCoNet~\cite{wang2024loconet}, LASER~\cite{nguyen2025laser}, and TalkNCE~\cite{jung2024talknce}.
+All models are trained from scratch on the \datasetname{} training split and evaluated on its held-out test set using mean average precision (mAP), which we compute over positive face detections by ranking their predicted scores and measuring the area under the precision-recall curve.